MicrosoftDocs/azure-docs/articles/azure-arc/kubernetes/conceptual-workload-management.md

 ### Git repositories hierarchy

-It's not necessarily to have a single Git repository with the configuration values for the entire organization as it might become a bottleneck at scale, given the variety of the "platform team" personas, their responsibilities and access levels.
-It is fairly easy to use GitOps operator references, such as Flux GitRepository and Flux Kustomization to build a repository hierarchy and eliminate the friction points:
+It's not necessary to have a single Git repository with configuration values for the entire organization.
+Such a repository might become a bottleneck at scale, given the variety of the "platform team" personas, their responsibilities, and their access levels.
+Instead, you can use GitOps operator references, such as Flux GitRepository and Flux Kustomization, to build a repository hierarchy and eliminate the friction points:

 :::image type="content" source="media/concept-workload-management/git-repo-hierarchy.png" alt-text="Diagram showing a Git repository hierarchy." lightbox="media/concept-workload-management/git-repo-hierarchy.png":::